rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 >Title proper: <CITE>[The great triumphal chariot of Maximilian I]</CITE>
 >Note on title: <CITE>Title from Bartsch</CITE>
 >(*Comment*: The formal citation for Bartsch is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.1)))

-<a name="0.1.7.3">0.1.7.3</a> *Optionally*, *if* consulting a potential source other than the manifestation being described *and* the potential source does not provide additional information, make a note to indicate that additional information was not found in the source.

 ---